(Offered in Conjunction With Protiviti’s The Bulletin, “Setting the 2021 Audit Committee Agenda”)

 - New business models, products or activities that may introduce new risks associated with financial reporting?

 - The company’s reporting on environmental, social and governance (ESG) matters, at least to the extent that such matters have financial reporting implications (e.g., noncompliance with environmental regulations and employee safety issues can lead to significant fines and other loss contingencies in addition to brand-eroding headlines in the media)?

 - Whether the company’s sustainability representations are consistent with assertions made in the financial statements?

 - Coordinating with other board committees to ensure the full board is able to oversee the company’s sustainability strategy and reporting?

 - Other relevant aspects of the current business environment that present change from the prior year?

 Unless responsibility is delegated to one or more other board committees, does the audit committee oversee:

-- The organisation’s ethics and legal compliance policies, including its code of conduct and tone at the top set by management regarding ethical and responsible business behavior?
+- The organization’s ethics and legal compliance policies, including its code of conduct and tone at the top set by management regarding ethical and responsible business behavior?